dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 The most popular cloud-native control plane tool for handling external state is _Crossplane_.
 Crossplane is a CNCF project that tries to streamline cloud providers' APIs.

 <!-- her er der en gentagelse af noget fra terraform afsnittet.
 Jeg ved ikke endnu hvilken del der skal slettes hvorfra  -->
 Crossplane tries to follow the success of Terraform and applies some of the same concepts to Kubernetes.
 Terraform has the concept of _providers_.
 A Terraform provider is a Terraform plugin that allows users to manage an external API.
 "Terraform uses providers to provision resources, which describe one or more infrastructure objects like virtual networks and compute instances.
 Each provider on the Terraform Registry has documentation detailing available resources and their configuration options." [[source]](https://www.terraform.io/cdktf/concepts/providers).
-Crossplane mimics this concept, so external organizations can create a plugin that integrates with crossplane providing the user the ability to provision external resources.
+Crossplane mimics this concept, so external organizations can create a plugin that integrates with Crossplane providing the user the ability to provision external resources.

 <!-- multi-cloud -->
 Crossplane can be used to provision resources for all cloud providers if the cloud provider has created a Crossplane provider for it.